Adeoye Yusuff: Career

 In September 2015, he joined National League South side St Albans City on a one-month loan deal.

 In October 2015, he joined Isthmian League Premier Division side Leatherhead on a one-month loan deal.

 In November 2015, he was sent out on loan again to the Isthmian League Premier Division joining East Thurrock United.

 In February 2016, he joined National League side Welling United on loan until the end of the season along with Ian Gayle.

 In May 2016 as his contract expired, he was released along with eleven players as Dagenham were relegated to the National League.
 In June 2016, following his release he rejoined former club Chatham Town on a free transfer.

 He left Folkestone after 102 appearances which saw him score 51 goals and joined Dulwich Hamlet in 2019 before moving to Dover Athletic where he spent the remainder of the 2019–20 season before being released.

 Yusuff returned to Folkestone Invicta in May 2021.
-During the 21/22 season he scored a total of 29 goals across all competitions, the club finished in 6th place in the Isthmian Premier Division and finished 4 points outside the play-offs, just behind 5th place Cheshunt F.C., who were promoted to national league south.
-Yussuf and Folkestone also made it to the Kent Senior Cup final, losing 6–2 to Dartford F.C.and taking home a runners-up medal.
+During the 2021–22 season he scored a total of 29 goals across all competitions, the club finished in sixth place in the Isthmian Premier Division and finished four points outside the play-offs, just behind fifth place Cheshunt, who were promoted to national league south.
+Yussuf and Folkestone also made it to the Kent Senior Cup final, losing 6–2 to Dartford and taking home a runners-up medal.

 On 10 February 2023, Yusuff joined league rivals Hornchurch for an undisclosed fee.

+On 7 October 2024, Yusuff joined Dartford on a dual registration deal.

+On 3 January 2025, Yusuff returned to Folkestone Invicta for a third spell.